cavitkeskin/URL-Based-Image-Resizer-Cropper/README.md

 **or**  _( it is my first reason for writing this class )_

-> put .htaccess file under /images folder your web site and make sure about RewriteRule URL is correct then try to reach blow url
+put .htaccess file under /images folder your web site and make sure about RewriteRule URL is correct then try to reach blow url

 	/images/my-coffe-cup.jpg@crop,160,90

-Possibles Script
+Possibles Scripts
 ----------------
-* area,240,180
+- area,240,180
-* resize,160,90
+- protect,40,30,70,60
-* crop,160,160
+- crop,160,160
-* protect,40,30,70,60
+- resize,160,90

-	use like that
+you can use below url to reach image

-		&lt;img src="my-coffee-cup.jpg@protect,40,30,70,60@crop,160,160"&gt;
+	/images/my-coffee-cup.jpg@protect,40,30,70,60@crop,160,160

 Have fun